 Searching for a rewarding career in NYC?
 There could be a position waiting for you at NYCEDC. ›

-NYCEDC is pleased to announce the 2013 inaugural class of the Bio & Health Tech Entrepreneurship Lab, a training and mentorship program for new life sciences and healthcare ventures based in NYC.
+In collaboration with Design Technologies, we are excited to announce the second year of Entrepreneurship Lab NYC, a prestigious training and mentorship program for new life sciences and healthcare technology ventures in the City.

 Each year, ELabNYC recruits 20 talented individuals and teams passionate about the world of entrepreneurship and commercializing their innovations.
 It is a prestigious 6-month training and coaching program to support graduate students of science, post-docs, early-career researchers and engineers...Read More